-Amid tornado devastation, surviving homes beacons of hope
+Survival stories: Amid tornado devastation, beacons of hope

 COOKEVILLE, Tenn.
-(AP) — In the early hours of Tuesday morning, Darrell Jennings walked out his front door and heard screaming.
+(AP) — Moments after a tornado tore through his quiet Tennessee neighborhood, Darrell Jennings walked out his front door and heard screaming.

-A tornado had just torn through his quiet Tennessee neighborhood, and the house next door, along with numerous others, had been leveled to its foundations.
+The house next door — and many others — had been leveled to its foundations.
+Somehow the Jennings house suffered only a few broken windows.

-Except for a few broken windows, however, the Jennings’ house was still standing.
 It quickly became a shelter for those who were suddenly left with nothing.
 The next-door neighbors, who had miraculously survived, straggled over.
 Others joined them.

 “It’s like we were a beacon,” Amy Jennings said an interview Wednesday.
 “We had a house full of muddy people in their pajamas.
 A lot of little babies were screaming.
 Our teenage kids were amazing.
 They went into action.
 They held those kids and got them calm.”

-The monstrous tornado tore a 2-mile-long (3.2-kilometer-long) path through the county early Tuesday, killing 18 people, including five children under 13.
-Another 88 were injured, some of them critically.
-Crews were still sifting through debris on Wednesday and county officials warned that the death toll could still rise.
+The monstrous tornado tore a 2-mile-long (3.2-kilometer-long) path through Putnam County early Tuesday, killing 18 people, including five children under 13.
+Another 88 were injured, some critically.
+The statewide death toll was 24, and authorities warned it could rise as crews examined debris piles.

-About 80 miles (130 kilometers) to the west, a tornado reaching EF-3 stage at some points with winds up to 165 mph (266 kmh) had barreled along a 50-mile (80 kilometer) path that began in Nashville, where it killed two people and wrecked homes and businesses.
+A tornado reaching EF-3 stage with winds up to 165 mph (266 kmh) had barreled eastward along a 50-mile (80 kilometer) path from Nashville, where it killed two people and wrecked homes and businesses.
 It continued into nearby Wilson County, which saw three deaths, and into Smith County.
-Benton County, to the west of Nashville, had one storm-related fatality.
+Benton County, to the west of Nashville, also had one storm-related fatality.

-But no place saw more destruction than pockets of Putnam County, where the Jennings’ home, and the few other houses left standing, became impromptu support centers for neighbors left homeless.
+But no place saw more destruction than pockets of Putnam County, where the Jennings home and a few others left standing became impromptu support centers for neighbors left homeless.

 Darrell Jennings, a trained EMT and firefighter, had awakened his wife, Amy, and their three kids and hurried them into a hallway just before the tornado struck.
 It was over in seconds.

 When he ventured outside, Jennings expected to see a few downed trees and some scattered debris.
-What he found was total devastation.
+He found total devastation.

 “There were no houses left,” he said.

-Sitting on their couch Wednesday afternoon, with massive destruction just outside the door, Darrell and Amy Jennings teared up as they recalled the previous night’s scene.
-Three of the children who sheltered in their home had head injuries, Darrell Jennings said.
-Without power or cellphone service, he used his radio to call for help.
+Sitting on their couch Wednesday afternoon, with destruction just outside their door, Darrell and Amy Jennings teared up as they recalled the immediate aftermath.
+Three of the children sheltering in their home had head injuries, Darrell Jennings said.
+With no power or cellphone service, he used his radio to call for help.

 “I told them, ‘Everything is destroyed around us.
 Send us everything you’ve got.’
 I’ve probably had about 30 firefighters tell me that’s how they woke up.”

-Because their road was impassible, first responders set up a base at a church just up the road.
+Because their road was impassible, first responders set up a base at a nearby church.
 Those who could walk made their way from the Jennings’ house through the darkness, stumbling over the remains of their homes and belongings in pouring rain and sleet.

 “We gave away all our shoes, because everyone was barefoot,” Amy Jennings said.
 “One little girl said, ‘I don’t want to leave the house that stayed up.'”